 - Remove packaging

-- Extend spool holder arms or install the spool holder
+- Depending on printer model, extend spool holder arms or install the spool holder

 - Close WiFi errors, at bottom of screen select "CONSOLE"